 With budget server management companies, decision making often falls to you.
 You have to decide what to do and when to do it.
 In contrast, enterprise providers often handle everything.
 They evaluate your needs and help you deploy and maintain your entire IT environment.
 In between budget and enterprise, you find managed services providers.
 These groups usually focus on one aspect of your operations and handle everything.

 By understanding the key differences between provider types, you can begin to match your business requirements to what these server management companies offer.
 Choosing a vendor that does not meet the goals of your business adds little value.

 If your business lacks the time or expertise, a budget provider may do little.
 In fact, the wrong provider may be more of a hassle than a help.

 Budget providers require you to be in control.
 Their services are often neither comprehensive or automated.
 They are best suited for companies who have sufficient internal expertise to make important server management decisions.
-They are great if you have the knowhow but don’t have the time.
+They are great if you have the know how to manage a server but simply don’t have the time.
+We found response time on the order of hours – even for critical issues. but don’t have the time.
 They can save you money with most providers charging less than $100/mo.

 Managed Service Providers

 Managed service handle the IT decision making for you.
 They decide when and how to complete backups, updates and security maintenance for you.
 Sure they keep you in the loop, but you do not have to direct their actions.
 These providers are best suited for business that lack internal expertise or lack the time supervise a budget management provider.
 While they cost more than budget shops, you enjoy a set of comprehensive management services – often with predictable pricing.
 Fees vary widely depending on the completeness of services, but most providers charge between $200-500/mo.